rafaelspinto/alpha/README.md

 ### Do you still have questions?

-Please check the samples folder at : https://github.com/pintorafael/alpha/tree/master/samples
+Please check the samples folder at : https://github.com/pintorafael/alpha/tree/master/samples or send me an email to santospinto.rafael@gmail.com.

+Cheers!!!